 For example, if you’re selling BBQs you’re generally not going to get the same recurring customers month after month, so you’re constantly trying to grab the attention on new grillmasters.
 People will also spend more time researching a product when it’s a one-time purchase.
 This is a great opportunity to show a product video that convinces consumers that it’s the best BBQ they can get on the market.
 Show them how it works, all its fancy features, the size of it and where it can be stored and how easy it is to get that puppy clean.
 It’s even great to throw in some tasty meals they can prepare on it and demonstrate the fun backyard BBQ they’ll be able to have this summer with their friends and family.

-Use video to give your customers an inside look at your company culture, it brings your brand to life.
+Use video marketing content to give your customers an inside look at your company culture, it brings your brand to life.
 When your audience can see and engage with the people behind your brand, they feel included in the brand’s culture.
 Loyal customers want to feel included in the brand’s culture, decisions, and the lifestyle they promote.
 Video is a great way to accomplish that.
 Capture a video that shows there are real people who work for you, with real personalities, who have real fun!

 Give them a glimpse of a day in the life of your employees, or a little behind the scenes on production and strategy meetings.
 On days you step away from the computer from some team bonding or company picnics, catch it on film.
 Bareknuckle’s getting out of the office next week for an exciting unplug day, and we’ll be filming a short video to share … stay tuned!